llmkit-ai/llmkit/README.md

 OPENAI_API_KEY=your_openai_key_here  # Required for OpenAI and OpenRouter providers
 ```

-**Note**: If you don't set the required API keys for a provider, the backend will fail when you try to use that provider.
+**Note**: Providers will show as "Not Available" in the UI if their API keys are not set.
+You can check provider status and configure base URLs on the Providers page.

 3. Start the server:
 ```bash